Confederation period: Independence and self-government

-The American Revolutionary War broke out against British rule in April 1775 with the Battles of Lexington and Concord.
+The American Revolutionary War broke out in April 1775 with the Battles of Lexington and Concord.
 The Second Continental Congress met in May 1775, and established an army funded by Congress and under the leadership of George Washington, a Virginian who had fought in the French and Indian War.
 On July 4, 1776, as the war continued and two days after endorsing the Lee Resolution to break from British control, Congress adopted the Declaration of Independence.
 At exactly the same time that Congress declared independence, it also created a committee to craft a constitution for the new nation.
 Though some in Congress hoped for a strong centralized state, most Americans wanted legislative power to rest primarily with the states and saw the central government as a mere wartime necessity.
 The resulting constitution, which came to be known as the Articles of Confederation and Perpetual Union, provided for a weak central government with little power to coerce the state governments.
-The first article of the new constitution established a name for the new federation – the United States of America.
+The first article of the new constitution established a name for the new confederation – the United States of America.

 The first draft of the Articles of Confederation, written by John Dickinson, was presented to Congress on July 12, 1776, but Congress did not send the proposed constitution to the states until November 1777.
 Three major constitutional issues divided Congress: state borders, including claims to lands west of the Appalachian Mountains, state representation in the new Congress, and whether tax levies on states should take slaves into account.
 Ultimately, Congress decided that each state would have one vote in Congress and that slaves would not affect state levies.
 By 1780, as the war continued, every state but Maryland had ratified the Articles; Maryland refused to ratify the constitution until all of the other states relinquished their western land claims to Congress.
 The success of Britain's Southern strategy, along with pressure from America's French allies, convinced Virginia to cede its claims north of the Ohio River, and Maryland finally ratified the Articles in January 1781.
 The new constitution took effect in March 1781 and the Congress of the Confederation technically replaced the Second Continental Congress as the central government, but in practice the structure and personnel of the new Congress was quite similar to that of the old Congress.